Yu-Ren-NEU/CSYE7270-Building-Virtual-Environments/Roll a Ball Game/README.md

 4. Make the obstacles move to increase the difficulty of the game.
 5. Set the end conditions of the game, for example, going out of bounds or hitting a special object, to enhance the playability of the game.

+I write the explaination of code and design in "Code and Design Explaination.pdf".

 The Gameplay Video link in YouTube: https://youtu.be/n0OG8uurMNU